marvinrusinek/angular-10-quiz-app/README.md

 <h4>Future Enhancements</h4>
 Implement user authentication for saving quiz progress.<br>
 Add more question categories and question sets.<br>
-Leaderboard system to track top performers.<br>
+Leaderboard system to track top performers.<be>

+<h4>Show Your Support</h4>
+<p>If you're interested in Angular or just love interactive quiz apps, please take a look and give it a ⭐ if you like it!
+Your feedback and support would mean a lot!</p>

 <h4>License</h4>
 This project is licensed under the MIT License.
 See the LICENSE file for details.